Dr. Daniel Costa, M.D.

 A decade ago oncologists lumped together all non-small-cell lung cancers (NSCLCs) as a single disease and treated them with similar ineffective regimens.
 Molecular discoveries in the last several years have made it abundantly clear that NSCLCs that look similar are molecularly diverse, and the differences from one tumor type to another are vast.
 In 2004, epidermal growth factor receptor (EGFR) mutations were identified in tumors from approximately 15%-20% of patients with NSCLC (more than 200,000 patients a year worldwide).
 This finding proved not merely scientifically interesting; it also changed clinical practice.
 Patients whose tumors harbored EGFR mutations experienced remarkable palliative improvement when they took oral drugs such as gefitinib or erlotinib, which block the kinase domain of the EGFR protein and are now approved for tumors that carry these mutations.
 However, not all EGFR mutations are predictive of response to EGFR inhibitors and in specific EGFR exon 20 insertions (the third most common type of EGFR mutations) constitute the majority of insensitive mutations.

-Our group is focused on studying why EGFR exon 20 insertion mutations are different than other EGFR mutations and on how to develop novel treatment strategies for tumors that harbor these changes.
+Our group is focused in studying why EGFR exon 20 insertion mutations are different than other EGFR mutations and on how to develop novel treatment strategies for tumors that harbor these changes.
 To understand the patterns of resistance to EGFR inhibitors of EGFR exon 20 insertion mutations, in the first phase of the grant period, our research team generated the most extensive preclinical database of representative mutations using in vitro systems, structural models and NSCLC cell lines with these specific EGFR mutations.
 With the support of the LCFA grant, we now understand the basic structure of the most prevalent EGFR exon 20 insertion mutations and why drugs like gefitinib and erlotinib are unable to inhibit these mutations.
-The results were recently published in December 2013 in Science Translational Medicine.

 Funding: This work was funded in part through fellowships from the American Society of Clinical Oncology Conquer Cancer Foundation (D.B.C.), a Lung Cancer Foundation of America–International Association for the Study of Lung Cancer grant (D.B.C.), American Cancer Society grant RSG 11-186 (D.B.C.), an American Lung Association grant (M.M.), a Uniting Against Lung Cancer grant (M.M.), a Saunders Family research fund (M.M.), National Natural Science Foundation of China grant 31270769 (C.-H.Y.), and NIH grants CA090578 (D.B.C., S.S.K., and M.M.), CA116020 (M.J.E. and M.M.), CA154303 (M.J.E.), CA126026 (S.S.K.), and CA169259 (S.S.K.).